-In Pokémon Go, each species of Pokémon have three base stats: Attack, Defense, and Stamina.
+In Pokémon GO, Pokémon has three base stats: Attack, Defense, and Stamina.
 All Pokémon of the same species will have the same base stats.
-The stats are fairly straightforward: A Pokémon’s Attack stat affects the damage its attacks will deal, Defense affects the amount of damage a Pokémon receives from attacks, and Stamina affects the Pokémon’s maximum HP.
-Unfortunately, these base stats are not clearly stated in game, so you’ll have to rely on a Pokémon’s Combat Power (CP) to determine its overall combat ability.
+The stats are relatively straightforward: A Pokémon’s Attack stat affects the damage its attacks will deal.
+Defense affects the amount of damage a Pokémon receives from attacks.
+Stamina affects the Pokémon’s maximum HP.
+Unfortunately, these base stats do not reflect in-game, so you’ll have to rely on a Pokémon’s Combat Power (CP) to determine its overall combat ability.

-Pokémon in Pokémon Go also feature Size and Weight stats, but these have absolutely no effect.
-Fans of main series Pokémon games are likely familiar with the tiny pool of moves which are affected by a Pokémon’s weight, such as Heavy Slam or Grass Knot.
-This is not true in Pokémon Go, Weight along with Size are completely arbitrary.
+Pokémon in Pokémon GO also feature size and weight stats, but these have absolutely no effect.
+Fans of main series Pokémon games are likely familiar with the tiny pool of moves that are affected by a Pokémon’s weight, such as Heavy Slam or Grass Knot.
+This is not true in Pokémon GO, Weight along with Size are entirely arbitrary.
 At least it is a little fun to see just how high an Alolan Exeggutor can tower over its peers.

 Understanding Combat Power (CP)

-A Pokémon’s CP represents its strength in battle and is determined by a Pokémon’s base stats as well as hidden stats called Individual Values (IV).
-IVs are essentially a measure of a Pokémon’s potential.
-A Pokémon’s maximum CP is also determined by its species; Some Pokémon will just naturally have lower CP values when compared to others.
-Don’t judge a Pokémon by it’s CP, as its stats, type and moves are what matter the most when considering it’s actual performance in battle.
+A Pokémon’s CP represents its strength in battle and comes from a Pokémon’s base stats and the hidden stats called Individual Values (IV).
+IVs are a measure of a Pokémon’s potential.
+Its species also determine a Pokémon’s maximum CP; some Pokémon naturally have lower CP values when compared to others.
+Don’t judge a Pokémon by it’s CP because its stats, type, and moves are what matter the most when considering its performance in battle.

-Higher CP Pokémon will generally have higher base stats, as those are certainly taken into account when calculating CP, thus having an effect on a Pokémon’s overall performance.
-It’s worth noting that CP can be drastically weighted in favor of attack, meaning that Pokémon with a high Attack stat will have significantly higher CP than those without.
-However, just because a Pokémon’s Attack is high doesn’t necessarily make it a great Pokémon to use for battles.
-If its Defense is low, it may get knocked out more easily than others.
+Higher CP Pokémon will generally have higher base stats because those are certainly taken into account when calculating CP and has an effect on a Pokémon’s overall performance.
+CP can be drastically weighted in favor of the attack, meaning that Pokémon with a high Attack stat will have significantly higher CP than those without.
+However, just because a Pokémon’s Attack is high doesn’t make it a great Pokémon to use for battles.
+If its Defense is low, it may get knocked out more quickly than others.
 This is where IVs can significantly come into play, as they can offer increases to a Pokémon’s otherwise low base stats.

 Understanding Individual Values (IVs)

-Pokémon in Pokémon Go feature Individual Values (IVs), just like those in main series Pokémon games.
-Unlike main series Pokémon games, in which a Pokémon will have six IVs (HP, Attack, Defense, Speed, Sp.
+Pokémon in Pokémon GO feature Individual Values (IVs), like those in main series games.
+Unlike the main series Pokémon games, in which a Pokémon will have six IVs (HP, Attack, Defense, Speed, Sp.
 Def, and Sp.
-Atk), ranging from 0 to 31, Pokémon in Pokémon Go have only three IVs (Attack, Defense, and Stamina), with a range of 0 to 15.
+Atk), ranging from 0 to 31, Pokémon in Pokémon GO have only three IVs (Attack, Defense, and Stamina), with a range of 0 to 15.
 An IV of 0 is the lowest possible, and an IV of 15 is the highest possible.
-Generally speaking, a Pokémon’s most valuable IVs are those for its lowest base stats.
-A Pokémon with 15 in all three IVs (so 45 total) is considered “perfect.”
+A Pokémon’s most valuable IVs are those for its lowest base stats.
+A Pokémon with 15 in all three IVs (so 45 total) is “perfect.”

-Because all Pokémon in a single species feature the same base stats, an individual Pokémon’s IVs determine whether it’s stronger than another in its species.
-Therefore, a Pokémon’s IVs are generally the most important factor to consider when determining whether to invest Stardust in powering it up.
-Unfortunately, a Pokémon’s IVs are hidden, but can be easily checked with online and mobile tools.
+Because all Pokémon of the same species features the same base stats, an individual Pokémon’s IVs determine whether it’s stronger than others of its species.
+A Pokémon’s IVs are generally the essential factor to consider when deciding whether to invest Stardust in powering it up.
+Unfortunately, a Pokémon’s IVs are hidden, but you can quickly check them using online and mobile tools.

-It’s worth noting that while a Pokémon’s base stats will never change, its IVs can change when traded to another Trainer.
-This feature exists ultimately to prevent creation of a market for perfect IV Pokémon, and can be just as detrimental as it can be beneficial.
-A Pokémon’s IVs are completely randomized when traded, so there’s no way to guarantee that a Pokémon traded with great IVs will still be great once it’s received.
-Additionally, a Pokémon can be traded only once, so there will be no trading back and forth until the Pokémon rolls good IVs.
-Learn more about trading in Pokémon Go in our helpful guide.
+It’s worth noting while a Pokémon’s base stats never change, its IVs change when traded to another Trainer.
+This feature ultimately exists to prevent the creation of a market for perfect IV Pokémon and can be detrimental or beneficial to those in the trade.
+A Pokémon’s IVs are completely randomized when traded, so there’s no way to guarantee a Pokémon initially traded with high IVs will still be great when it’s received.
+Additionally, a Pokémon can go into a trade once, so there’s no trading back and forth until the Pokémon rolls good IVs.
+Learn more about trading in Pokémon GO in our helpful guide.

-While a Pokémon’s IVs are hidden from players, you can get some hints to help determine your Pokémon’s IVs by using the Appraisal feature.
+While a Pokémon’s IVs remain hidden from players, you can receive hints to help determine your Pokémon’s IVs by using the Appraisal feature.
 When you Appraise a Pokémon, your team’s Leader offers some insight into that individual Pokémon’s power, hinting at its IV ranges.
-Of course, they won’t flat out tell you, “Oh hey, your Pokémon’s Attack IV is 13!,” that would be too simple.
-Instead, they offer somewhat cryptic lines of dialogue that give you a general idea of your Pokémon’s stats.
+Of course, they won’t flat out tell you the information.
+Instead, they offer somewhat cryptic lines of dialogue to give you a general idea of their stats.
 We’ve deciphered some of their statements below.

-Each team leader features different dialogue for their appraisal of a Pokémon, though will share insight on the same features of a Pokémon regardless of which team you’re a part of.
-To select a Pokémon to be appraised, simply tap on the Pokémon you wish to learn more about, then select “Appraise” from the menu at the bottom right.
-Your Team’s Leader will show up to tell you more about that Pokémon.
+To select a Pokémon to be appraised, tap on the Pokémon you wish to learn more about, then select “Appraise” from the menu at the bottom right.
+Your team’s Leader will show up to tell you more about that Pokémon.

-Your team’s leader will analyze your Pokémon and share the following details:
+Your team’s leader analyzes your Pokémon and shares the following details:

 - The overall total range of your Pokémon’s IVs